 What Bike Should You Take?

-On my first trip to Japan I cycled on a tandem with touring tyres and panniers, and more recently I rode a road bike with racing slicks pulling a trailer.
-I don’t think there is any perfect bike for everyone, but a touring-specific bike and some panniers will be comfortable, durable and will take you on mixed terrain.
-If you don’t mind going minimal, why not go bikepacking Japan with some strap-on bags?
+On my first trip to Japan, I cycled on a tandem touring bike with panniers, and more recently I rode a road bike with racing slicks pulling a trailer.
+I don’t think there is any perfect bike for everyone, but a bike with a couple of panniers will be comfortable, durable and will take you on mixed terrain.

 The Japan Odyssey is a yearly, long-distance cycling event which has riders creating their own route around a series of checkpoints and mandatory roads.
 The course designers aim to include the best roads in Japan, so I’d suggest seeing if any of the following segments can fit into your tour.